luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **destination** ( Ciphertext &): The ciphertext to overwrite with the encrypt.
 - **pool** (MemoryPoolHandle): The MemoryPoolHandle pointing to a valid memory pool.

-: Encrypts a plaintext with the public key and stores the result in destination.
+Usage: Encrypts a plaintext with the public key and stores the result in destination.

 <br>